Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 | sin | float->float | Argument must be in radians |
 | sqrt | float->float |  |
 | tan | float->float | Argument must be in radians |

+# Notes

+* If you are writing macros in a windows OS, set the EOL to be Linux-style (LF only).
+Windows default (CR LF) written macros work, but error messages count the CR and LF as two lines, so all line numbers were multiplied by 2.

 # Examples of use